Young Black woman scrolling on her phone

 Enhancing the service webpage

-People can be incentivised to take-up services when the benefits are clear.
+People can be incentivised to take-up services when the benefits are immediately clear (salience bias).
 I suggest reorganising information so that what’s most relevant is at the top.

-• Appeal to motivations: Set expectations about the service that align with the clients’ needs, such as a quick response from employers.
+• Appeal to motivations (social norms): Set expectations about the service that align with the clients’ needs, such as a quick response from employers.
 E.g. Most clients hear from employers within 14 days

-• Make it attractive to register: Include information about financial assistance at the top.
+• Make registration appealing (salience bias): Include information about financial assistance up front, such as at the top of the webpage.
 Emphasise that employers are keen for new hires.
 E.g. We can provide $2,500 in financial assistance.
 We have 500 employers across many industries eager to meet you

-• Use the power of social influence (messenger effect): People are more likely to change their behaviour if they hear from an influential person.
-Include a short case study or testimonial from a client who signed up to the Employment Register, and a photo.
+• Use the power of social influence (messenger effect): Include a short case study or testimonial from a client who signed up to the Employment Register, and a photo.
 Show how quickly they were matched with a great employer.

-• Simplify information: Reduce repetition.
+Reduce time pressure.
 The current webpage includes multiple summaries of the Employment Register.
-Describe the service once, in easy English.
+Show that the customer’s time is valued.
+Prompts to sign-up should be timely and easy to action.

 Two young white women are smiling while looking at one of their phones, in a cafe